MicrosoftDocs/win32/desktop-src/HyperV_v2/requeststatechange-msvm-migrationjob.md

 ---
-Description: 'Requests that the state of the migration job be changed to the specified state.' ms.assetid: 'f0be5ea8-7e21-407e-b84d-8bd4ca5a6a2c'
+Description: Requests that the state of the migration job be changed to the specified state. ms.assetid: f0be5ea8-7e21-407e-b84d-8bd4ca5a6a2c
-title: 'RequestStateChange method of the Msvm\_MigrationJob class'
+title: RequestStateChange method of the Msvm\_MigrationJob class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RequestStateChange method of the Msvm\_MigrationJob class